 Wedding Venues On The Water Front

-There are only 2 main issues with water front function spaces.
+There are only 2 main issues with waterfront function spaces.
 Firstly they tend to be a bit more pricey because of the water views, hence the whole concept of price /demand kicks in.
-Secondly there is one arch nemesis of waterfront venues.
+Secondly, there is one arch-nemesis of waterfront venues.
 These are called cruise liners or giant boats.

 When planning your wedding make sure that a giant cruise liner is not parked out in front.
 This exact situation was prevented by head planner Stephanie.
-When she was planning her wedding in the Rocks, she waned to ensure that her guests had amazing views of the Sydney Opera House and Sydney Harbour Bridge.
-Knowing that cruise liners tend to dock in the area, she made sure to find a Saturday night in the middel of the peak season with no ships in the way.
+When she was planning her wedding in the Rocks, she wanted to ensure that her guests had amazing views of the Sydney Opera House and Sydney Harbour Bridge.
+Knowing that cruise liners tend to dock in the area, she made sure to find a Saturday night in the middle of the peak season with no ships in the way.
 The photo below was taken from her hotel room balcony where they spent 2 nights in the hotel after the wedding.